BroadwellConsultingInc/SerialWombatArdLib/src/index.md

 User Buffer
 =======================
 The Serial Wombat 18AB firmware allocates 8192 bytes (in current version, this amount may change in the future) to a User Buffer.
 This is essentially an 8192 byte array which is used by some pin modes to supplement each pin's statically allocated memory.
 The WS2812 driver uses part of the User Buffer to create waveforms and animations for driving LEDs.
 The software UART pin modes use the User Buffer to create transmit and receive queues.
+Any analog or numerical input pin mode that inherits from SerialWombatAbstractProcessedInput can use the User Buffer to synchronously queue input values for analysis.

  It is up to the user to understand how much memory each pin mode uses and provide a starting index into the User Buffer which does not overlap with other areas of the User Buffer used by other pins.
 The User Buffer can be read and written directly by the Arduino using the SerialWombatChip::readUserBuffer() and SerialWombatChip::writeUserBuffer() methods.

 Error Messages
 ========================